1942 Abdeen Palace incident: Confrontation

 King Farouk responded that while he agreed with points 1 and 2, he was consulting with Nahhas to form a government.
 Nahhas still rejected the idea of a coalition at this time, since he believed a coalition with 'king's men' would restrict his ability to get things done.
 He was willing to form a Wafd government if instructed to by the King.
-On the 2nd, Lampson favored a coalition government, but by the next day he was determine to bring Nahhas to office.
+On the 2nd, Lampson favored a coalition government, but by the next day he was determined to bring Nahhas to office.
 On the fourth, Lampson gave an ultimatum to Ahmed Hassanein:Unless I hear by 6 P.M. today that Nahas has been asked to form a Government His Majesty King Farouk must accept the consequences.Farouk had a meeting with all the party leaders, including Nahhas, to issue the following response:In their opinion the British ultimatum is a great infringement of the Anglo-Egyptian Treaty and of the independence of the country.
 For this reason and acting on their advice His Majesty cannot consent to an action resulting in an infringement of the Anglo-Egyptian Treaty and of the Country.It was after Hassanein delivered this document that Lampson and Oliver Lyttleton drafted the abdication proclamation.
 On the night of 4 February 1942, General Robert Stone surrounded Abdeen Palace in Cairo with troops and tanks, and Lampson presented Farouk with an abdication decree drafted by Sir Walter Monckton.
 Farouk was going to sign until Hassanein intervened in Arabic.
 Farouk then asked if he could still appoint Nahhas.
-Lamspon agreed.
+Lampson agreed.
 As he put it:It was sorely tempting to have insisted on King Farouk's abdication which I believe I could have extracted.
 But the course of wisdom seemed on the balance (very reluctantly I admit) to lie in allowing him to send for Nahas.
 After all if he had agreed at 6.00 p.m. we should be glad to have accepted this solution: the fact that his acceptance came three hours later would hardly have justified a different sanction of ejection however tempting.